Bobby Anderson, Vice President, Silicon Valley Bank

 Given the continued pace of biotech investment across all asset classes, where is the pipeline of leaders to support that growth?

 Being clear about what a business needs at each stage of its development, ie technical, commercial or other experiences.
 Past experiences are important.
 In that way SVB has been assessing first time CEOs for some portfolio companies.
 Current board members of portfolio companies are extra important in this case.
 The importance of a diverse Board has been highlighted in the last 12 months.
 Success has been on par with previous years if not higher.

-Thank you for reading Part 5 of the Q2 2021 Edition of BioInvestors.
+Thank you for reading Part 5 of the second edition of BioInvestors.
 Click here if you missed Part 4.